zoggins/Cromemco-Dazzler-RevD/README.md

 Thread here https://forum.vcfed.org/index.php?threads/cromemco-dazzler-replica-project.77906/

-These have not yet been tested.
+Errors found with first production run have been fixed, but not yet been tested with a final production.

 Also added is a utility for testing Dazzler Hardware.
 See the included README.